 Ever since I started blogging, I’ve been slowly distancing myself from the kids department.
 The kiddie section is great for bargains, but 90% of the time there is something about the garment that just says “KIDS.”
 This month, however, I was lured in by Burberry’s selection of (relatively) affordable kids trench coats.
 Many readers have been asking about the fit of these, so I ordered a few (3, to be exact!) in the name of experimentation.

-Material: the trench material (53% cotton, 37% poly) is much more in line with what I am looking for (unlike the Nordstroms coat) but it was still a little off.
-The material didn't seem like it was treated with any water-resistant coating, and it looked like spills or stains could easily seep in and settle.
+Material: the trench material (53% cotton, 37% poly) is much more in line with what I am looking for but it was still a little off.
+The material didn’t seem like it was treated with any water-resistant coating, and it looked like spills or stains could easily seep in and settle.
 It also seemed wrinkle-prone.

-Cut/style: Aside from having no defined waist, this cut is pretty much exactly what I want.
-Very classic look, nicely-proportioned collar & lapel, gun flap (in the kids coat descriptions, they call this a "fun flap"...lol!), and buckle detailing.
+Cut/style: Aside from having no defined waist, the detailing on this trench was what I was looking for.
+Classic design, nicely-proportioned collar & lapel, gun flap (in the kids coat descriptions, they call this a “fun flap”…lol!), and buckle detailing.

 1. The belt was a measly 35 inches long (the belt on my raincoat is 56 inches) and it was attached at the back center (see below pic), so you couldn’t move it around.
 There were also no prongs nor belt holes in the belt.

 2. I called the Burberry store to see if alterations on full-priced kids coats were also free.
 They said yes!
 I just have to mention though that every time I get alterations at the Burberry store, they try to pressure me against getting everything I want done (I do ask for a lot).
 My advice is to listen to what they have to say, but stand firm on exactly how you want your coat to fit.